Certain items like food, plaques and other gifts are excluded for government employees.

 The guidelines around gifting in the pharmaceutical and medical industries have evolved over time.
 Drug and device manufacturers are now required under the Sunshine Act to submit data annually to the government, reporting any money paid to physicians or the monetary value of gifts.

 If you’re a recipient, make sure you thoroughly understand both the law and company policies around accepting and reporting gifts.
 Check with a lawyer or accountant if you’re unclear.
 And, as with everything, check with your company’s own HR or finance department to understand the laws and policies that apply to you.

 With that in mind, who and what can you give when it comes to Corporate Gift-Giving?

 Play safe.
 When in doubt, be cautious and frugal You can set the price limit to as low as $25 in some organizations.
-Some larger companies have clear and specific gift policies as part for their codes of conduct.
+Some larger companies have clear and specific gift policies as part of their codes of conduct.

 Like cookies, cupcakes, or even a team lunch.
 That way, an entire department can enjoy your gift and build brand awareness.